SSADC-at-york/Yoki/README.md

         },
 ```

-####  ⚠️ NOTE:  DO NOT RUN course_scraper.py a lot it sends a lot of multithreaded request
+#### ⚠️ NOTE: DO NOT RUN course_scraper.py a lot.
+It sends a lot of multithreaded requests.
-Use the pre-cached jsons files that's in [docs/data/courses](https://github.com/SSADC-at-york/Yoki/tree/main/docs/data/courses)
+Use the pre-cached json files that's in [docs/data/courses](https://github.com/SSADC-at-york/Yoki/tree/main/docs/data/courses)

 > pls offload :), it's faster to fetch from github anyways!